How is Oolong Tea Processed?

 Processing starts soon after tea flushes are harvested.
 Oolong teas are dried in the sun at higher temperatures and for longer durations compared to green and black teas.
 After an initial drying phase, the flushes are bruised by tossing them in a basket, and left for a while to oxidize a little bit.
 Then the leaves are heated in a pan, rolled into pieces and dried further in a machine.
 Finally, it is heated briefly again to produce Oolong.

-To brew a perfect cup of oolong tea, use 3 grams of Oolong tea per cup (equivalent to 2 teaspoons of dry tea).
-The temperature of the water must be 93-96 C. Higher quality tea is steeped for less time than lower quality ones; steeping times range from 3-10 minutes.
+To brew a perfect cup of oolong tea, use 1 tsp (2 grams) of Oolong tea per cup.
+The temperature of the water must be 90°C – (195°F).
+Higher quality tea is steeped for less time than lower quality ones; steeping times range from 3-10 minutes for multiply steeps.

 Oolong tea tastes great even when steeped multiple times.
 Unlike other kinds of tea, the taste and aroma of Oolong tea improves with repeated brewing times.
 Tea experts consider third and fourth brew the best.
-Oolong tea is best served on a specialized clay teaware, notably Yixing clay.
+Oolong tea is best served on a specialized clay teaware, notably Yixing Tea Pot from China.

 Buy Oolong Tea from Our Online Store